ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Sunny.
+         <h3>This Afternoon</h3>Sunny.
 High near 34, with temperatures falling to around 32 in the afternoon.
-West wind around 6 mph.<br></div>
+West southwest wind around 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A slight chance of snow showers between 11pm and 1am.
 Mostly cloudy.
-Low around 27, with temperatures rising to around 34
+Low around 26, with temperatures rising to around 33
          overnight.
-South southwest wind 5 to 13 mph, with gusts as high as 21 mph.
+South southwest wind 3 to 13 mph, with gusts as high as 22 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">